top of page

 Why Strategy Choice Matters for Competitive Advantage

 Competitive advantage refers to a company’s ability to achieve superior performance relative to competitors.
-Porter’s research shows that firms must make a strategic choice about the type of advantage they want to pursue, as trying to compete on both cost and differentiation simultaneously can weaken positioning.
+Porter’s research shows that firms must make a strategic choice about the type of advantage they want to pursue.
+Trying to compete on both cost and differentiation simultaneously can weaken positioning.

-Businesses that do not clearly choose a strategy risk becoming “stuck in the middle”, meaning they fail to achieve either the lowest cost or meaningful differentiation.
+Businesses that do not clearly choose a strategy risk becoming “stuck in the middle.”
+This means they fail to achieve either the lowest cost or meaningful differentiation.

 A clear strategic choice helps companies align: